shawnr/practical-javascript-2-webapps/application-architecture/organizing-data-and-configuration-code.md

       query: ''
     }
   },
-  methods: {
-    getCities: function () {
+  created: function () {
     API.get('forecast', {
       params: {
           id: this.$route.params.cityId,
           units: 'imperial'
       }
     })
     .then(response => {
       this.weatherData = response.data
     })
     .catch(error => {
       this.errors.push(error)
     });
   }
 }
-}
 </script>
 ```
-In this example, we have a component that expects to receive an `albumId` property.
-This component is probably a photo gallery component that needs to receive data about the photos in this "album" and then display them.
+In this example, we have a component that expects to receive a `cityId` parameter as part of the URL.
+This component is going to make a request to get the forecast for a given city and display the results.
 The API request is once again formed by importing the `API` object, and the URL for the endpoint is `photos`.
 Some query string parameters are added to the request (setting the `albumId` value), but otherwise the request looks the same as the previous request.
 And once again we have not duplicated the basic configuration information.

 Not only is this a cleaner way of using the the same API service in multiple components, but it also opens the door for us to provide a mechanism to switch between a "production" and "development" API server.
 Now that our configuration is abstracted into a single location, we could enhance that configuration to properly alter which API server the application should contact.
 This is a very common use case for developers, who must often work with new functionality or data that is unavailable on the production API service.